 13 Election of Committee Members (as defined in rule 11c, excluding Officers of the Club)

-a.
-The Field Captain and other Committee Members shall be elected by and at the AGM.
+- The Committee Members shall be elected by and at the AGM.

 14 Meetings of the Committee